Oktoberfest Hot German Potato Salad Recipe

 3 tablespoons fresh or frozen parsley or chives or scallion tops for garnish

 About the potatoes.
-You'll want to get uniform slices and you'll want the potatoes to finish cooking about the same time, so choose potatoes that are about the same size.
-They'll
+You'll want to get uniform bite size slices or cubes and you'll want the potatoes to finish cooking about the same time, so choose potatoes that are about the same size.

 Optional.
 You can substitute leftover rib meat or pulled pork for the bacon.
 If you do use the bacon fat you have in the fridge (you do have bacon fat in the fridge don't you?).
 Duck fat, goose fat, or butter will work fine.